leon4rd/test/README.md

-## The urge to sing the Lion King song is just a whim away.
+## What did the digital clock say to the grandfather clock?
+Look, no hands!